IrinaZarzu/IrinaZarzu/README.md

 - Cloud security best practices

 💼 **Professional Goals:**
-- To become a certified AWS Developer.
+- To become a certified Phyton and AWS Developer.
 - To contribute to major open-source projects in the cloud computing space.

 📫 **Reach me:**